tinacms/tina.io/content/blog/2020-04-27-release-notes.md

 **Tinacms.org is getting Guides** to help people learn how to use Tina with Gatsby and Next.
 If you're interested in seeing what that looks like, [check out the pull request.](https://github.com/tinacms/tinacms.org/pull/374)

 **Next up for Tina + GitHub is Branching.** The UI is designed and now it's a matter of updating `react-tinacms-github` to allow user's to switch the branch on the `GithubClient`.

-**Interested in the core teams roadmap?** Checkout the [Open Authoring with GitHub + Next.js](https://github.com/orgs/tinacms/projects/1) project.
+**Interested in the core team's roadmap?** Check out the [Open Authoring with GitHub + Next.js](https://github.com/orgs/tinacms/projects/1) project.

 ## Changes